poetry4vamp/django-studentportal-project/README.md

 10. type code .
 11. install python extension in vscode
 12. type py manage.py createsuperuser (create your own admin credentials to access /admin)
-13. type pip install django-crispy-forms
+13. type pip install crispy-bootstrap4
 14. modify the INSTALLED_APPS of settings.py (see the 'settings.py' file in studentstudyportal folder)
 15. add these at the bottom part of settings.py